How to install LogChimp on Ubuntu?

 adduser <user>

-# Add user to superuser group to unlock admin privileges
+# Add the user to the superuser group to unlock admin privileges

 usermod -aG sudo <user>